baijum/essential-go/sphinx/answers.rst

 Chapter 4: Data Structures
 --------------------------

-**Problem 1:** Write a program to record temperatures in different locations and functionality to check whether its freezing or not.
+**Problem 1:** Write a program to record temperatures for different locations and check if it’s freezing for a given place.

 **Solution:**